wolo-wolo/FSFM-CVPR25/README.md

 - The path to all test sets is placed in the `main_test_DfD.py`, modify it freely and follow the folder structure (provide the parent path of `test` sub-folder to dict variance `$cross_dataset_test_path$`).

-- To create test dataloader from labels file, append the following args:
+- To create a test dataloader from the labels file, append the following args:
   ```bash
   CUDA_VISIBLE_DEVICES=0 OMP_NUM_THREADS=1 python -m torch.distributed.launch --nproc_per_node=1 main_test_DfD.py \
         --(Omit other params...)